tnewman/pat/INSTALL_WINDOWS.md

 suggestions to improve this document, please let us know.

 ## Installation Steps
 1. Download ffmpeg, including all development files
 2. Add YOUR_FFMPEG_PATH/bin to the PATH
 3. Download SDL, including all development files
 4. Add SDL to the PATH
 5. Add YOUR_SDL_PATH/lib/x64 to the PATH
-6. Clone pat
 7. Open the Windows Command Prompt
+8.  cd to a directory where you can clone PAT to
+9. Clone PAT with `git clone https://github.com/tnewman/pat`
-7. Run `python setup.py build_ext --include-dirs=D:/ffmpeg/include;D:/sdl2/include --library-dirs=D:/ffmpeg/lib;D:/sdl2/lib/x64`,
+10. Run `python setup.py build_ext --include-dirs=D:/ffmpeg/include;D:/sdl2/include --library-dirs=D:/ffmpeg/lib;D:/sdl2/lib/x64`,
     replacing the directories above with the locations of ffmpeg and SDL on your machine.
-8. Open the Windows Command Prompt as an Administrator
+11. Open the Windows Command Prompt as an Administrator
-9. Run `python setup.py install`
+12. Run `python setup.py install`

 ## Troubleshooting
 ### Build Problems